Poetry: “Fall, Leaves, Fall” by Emily Bronte

 Analysis

 I could speak a while about watching Charlie Brown and friends sail the ocean blue with Christopher Columbus one dreary Sunday in November and finding myself looking away from the television at the leafless, lifeless trees outside and searching somewhere deep inside myself for happiness.
-Emily Bronte’ “Fall, Leaves, Fall” reminds me of that memory, because while I am thankful for those days in my youth when the rain hit the window on those gloomy, fall afternoons, I am still reminded of the growing darkness that lies at the end of one’s life.

 Yet, poems are rife with metaphor, so one has to look a little deeper at the language used in the poem.
-Leaves “fall” which is of course the season of fall in which the leaves drop from trees, but in the same way, one could argue that leaves falling symbolize the decent of life or the death of a particular thing as it drops from its vital, life-giving branch and lands on its grave—the Earth itself.
+In the poem, leaves “fall.”
+Of course, the poem is set in the season of fall.
+There is a link between these two ideas.
+In the same way, one could argue that leaves falling symbolize the descent of life into death.
+That is, a living thing falling and landing on its own grave—the Earth itself.
 To “Lengthen night and shorten day” is to see the darkness growing in our own lives while the light is extinguished.
 Our lives literally grow shorter and the light leaves us for darkness.
+Sure, cold overtakes the rose (love and warmth), but what else is there to do but embrace the coming darkness?

 Conclusion